JanHerca/urantiapedia/output/wikijs/en/article/Melissa_Wells/Spiritual_Sharing_A_Pathway_to_God.md

 This goes against our human nature.
 But if we trust God with absolute abandon, then we enable God to work for us.
 The way Al puts it is: It's just like the story of Chicken Little, who tried to keep the sky from falling.
 Today, it's not my sky.
 If it's God's will for the sky to fall, let the mother fall.
 And if that sounds far fetched, let me present it in the context of teachings from _The Urantia Book_.

 Jesus portrayed the profound surety of the God-knowing mortal when he said: “_To a God-knowing kingdom believer, what does it matter if all things earthly crash?'
 Temporal securities are vulnerable, but spiritual sureties are impregnable.
 When the flood tides of human adversity, selfishness, cruelty, hate, malice, and jealousy beat about the mortal soul, you may rest in the assurance that there is one inner bastion, the citadel of the spirit, which is absolutely unassailable; at least this is true of every human being who has dedicated the keeping of his soul to the indwelling spirit of the eternal God ...
-Such spirit-born individuals are so remotivated in life that they can calmly stand by while their fondest ambitions perish and their keenest hopes crash; they positively know that such catastrophes are but the redirecting cataclysms which wreck one's temporal creations preliminary to the rearing of the more noble and enduring realities of a new and more sublime level of universe attainment._” ([UB 100:2.7-8](/en/The_Urantia_Book/100#p2_7))
+Such spirit-born individuals are so remotivated in life that they can calmly stand by while their fondest ambitions perish and their keenest hopes crash; they positively know that such catastrophes are but the redirecting cataclysms which wreck one's temporal creations preliminary to the rearing of the more noble and enduring realities of a new and more sublime level of universe attainment._” (<a id="a80_1011"></a>[UB 100:2.7-8](/en/The_Urantia_Book/100#p2_7))

 That may sound likea far cry from “letting the mother fall,” but the spirit in which they are spoken is the same.